-There is no explicit protection in the law for transgendered persons in New Hampshire.
+There is no explicit protection in the law for transgender persons in New Hampshire.
 However, even absent explicit protection, in some cases, an individual’s gender identity may be regarded as “a gay issue” by a person or entity which is discriminating, and therefore allow a person to bring a sexual orientation claim.

-In addition, in some cases a transgendered person may have a claim of sex discrimination if he or she is adversely treated at work, or in housing, or in a place of public accommodation, or in a credit transaction.
+In addition, in some cases a transgender person may have a claim of sex discrimination if he or she is adversely treated at work, or in housing, or in a place of public accommodation, or in a credit transaction.
 If the adverse action is triggered by the sense that the individual does not meet the expectations of or act like a “real man” or “real woman,” then this can be the basis for a sex stereotyping claim.29 For more information, see GLAD’s publication Transgender Legal Issues in New England.

 Pursuing a Complaint